 Over the years, this chapter has been proactive in providing its membership with educational opportunities.
 These opportunities usually came in the form of monthly chapter meetings.
 However, some came in the form of seminars.
-Recent seminars provided by the chapter have included:
+Past seminars provided by the chapter have included:

 - 1998 — Innovative Records Management: Thinking Outside the Box

 - 1999 — Records Work: A celebration of National Records Month.
 This seminar was held at Weber State University and was so successful that it received an award from ARMA International.

 - 2004 — Time and Opportunities * Success in Managing Records